julscloudops/iac-gitops-demo/README.md

-Attempting to build a Cloud native application based around the Twelve-Factor App methodology and with a modern CI/CD pipeline.
+Attempting to build a Cloud native application based around the Twelve-Factor App methodology with a modern CI/CD pipeline.